fjsousa/fjsousa.github.io/pages/about.md

 Skip-post-walk: true
 Tags: about

-I'm a software engineer currently working as an independent contractor through [Codecadre](https://codecadre.ai).
+!I'm a software engineer currently working as an independent contractor through [Codecadre](https://codecadre.ai).
 I work mainly with javascript and clojure.

 After a university degree in mechanical engineering with a strong focus in energy and fluid computational analysis, I worked at a university lab doing fluid flow analysis for external clients for a couple of years.